 Not everyone plays so nicely though.
 In some cases, one side will launch a “scorched earth” strategy, litigating every issue, pursuing each technical argument in stultifying detail, filing endless motions and making seemingly impossible discovery requests for physical and electronic documents.

-Scorched earth tactics often occur in cases where a smaller business sues a larger, deep-pocketed defendant.
-For the defense, the logic is brutal and, in many cases, effective: drive up costs so high that the plaintiff is forced to abandon the claim.
+Scorched earth tactics tend to occur in cases where a smaller business sues a larger, deep-pocketed defendant.
+For the defense, the logic is brutal and, in many cases, effective: drive up costs so high for the plaintiffs that they will be forced to drop a suit.

 “It can become so expensive and overwhelming that the plaintiffs must decide whether they can continue to pursue a meritorious claim,” said Naomi Loewith, a Bentham IMF investment manager and legal counsel.

 It’s exactly the kind of scenario where a litigation funder’s resources and expertise can play a critical role.
 The funder, after assessing the merits of the case and its chances of success, allows the plaintiff to confidently fight back — even in the face of total litigation warfare.